-The Traceability Grants Program - Round 1 (the program) will run over four years from 2019-20 to 2022-23.
+The Traceability Grants Program - Round 2 (the program) will run from 2020-21 to 2022-23.
 The program was announced as part of the Modernising Agricultural Trade initiative.
-The program has \$ 7 Million (GST exclusive) for grants over the four financial years.
-The funding will be available in two grants round, one round in 2019-20 and the other round in 2020-21.
+The program has \$7 Million (GST exclusive) for grants over 4 financial years.
+The funding will be available in 2 grants rounds, one round was completed in 2019-20 and this is the second round of the program.